DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 - Test Accpac credit status feature in light of the changes made to AccPacCustomer.

 ## Purchasing Module
-- Editing supplier in the PR dialog does not seem to work.
+- Adding/Editing supplier in the PR dialog does not seem to work.
 Fix.
 - Complete PO Jasper form:
   * Set all parameters before exporting.
   * Change parameter quotation Number to quotationNumber.